adibzailan/public_sandbox-dynamo_package/NODES.md

 # Public Sandbox - Node Catalog
 > Last updated: 28 December 2024

 This document tracks all nodes available in the Public Sandbox Dynamo Package, organized by version.
-All nodes are implemented as performance-optimized C# ZeroTouch nodes for maximum efficiency and reliability.
+All nodes are implemented as performance-optimized ZeroTouch nodes for maximum efficiency and reliability.

 ## Current Version (v1.1.0)